souzafcharles/Complete-Java-Object-Oriented-Programming-and-Projects/Section_U21_SpringMongoDB_NoSQL_WebServices/mongoDBSpringBoot/README.md

 #### 7.2.
 Requirements for UserRequestDTO Record Class:

 - **Record Declaration:**
-    - Create the `UserRequestDTO` as a `record` class to represent the request payload for creating or updating user entries;
+    - Create the `UserRequestDTO` as a `record` class to represent the request payload for creating or updating `User` entries;
 - **Attribute Definition:**
     - Define the attributes `String id`, `String name`, and `String email` directly in the record's header to enable immutability and automatic generation of accessor methods;
 - **Purpose:**
-    - Use this `record` for receiving and validating user input from client requests to create/insert or update `User` entities within the application.
+    - Use this `record` for receiving and validating `User` input from client requests to create/insert or update `User` entities within the application.

 #### 7.3.
 Service Layer Refactoring Requirements:

 - **Service Layer Responsibility:**
-    - Ensure that the `UserServices` class contains the business logic for retrieving users from the database;
+    - Ensure that the `UserServices` class contains the business logic for retrieving `Users` from the database;
 - **Return Type Update:**
     - Update the `findAll()` method to return a list of `UserResponseDTO` objects instead of `User` objects;
 - **Mapping Logic:**
     - Use Java streams to transform the list of `User` entities into a list of `UserResponseDTO` objects;
 - **Purpose:**
-    - Improve encapsulation and ensure that only essential user information is exposed to the REST controller.
+    - Improve encapsulation and ensure that only essential `User` information is exposed to the REST controller.

 ##### 7.3.1.
 Sample Code:

 ````java

 @Transactional(readOnly = true)
 public List<UserResponseDTO> findAll() {
     List<User> list = userRepository.findAll();